DIF GRANTEE PARTNER, DISABILITY LEAD Person wearing a red top holding a mic and smiling

-The Disability Inclusion Fund (DIF) at Borealis supports U.S. groups run by and for people with disabilities leading transformational change.
-Its principles and practices draw from the disability justice movement and aim to build power and a society that is free of ableism and other discriminatory barriers.
+The Disability Inclusion Fund (DIF) seeds and expands the capacity of the disability justice movement by resourcing powerful grassroots leaders at the forefront of dismantling ableism through policy advocacy, community organizing, art, and narrative change.
 The DIF is committed to disability justice movement-aligned funding including a participatory grantmaking process that involves members of the disability community to guide funding decisions.

 The DIF exists to: